Extending the Pipeline – Writing PipelineElements¶

 if you use collection-natured types (such as lists or tupels).

-, you describe the types of the values; keys won’t be checked.
+For dict, you describe the types of the values; keys won’t be checked.

-is used to create the flow from a Source to a Sink if you don’t
+outputs is used to create the flow from a Source to a Sink if you don’t

 explicitly map the outputs to the inputs (that is, use the Sink >> Source